Prices may be above face value

 By train

 Nottingham Railway Station is the closest mainline station, located approximately 1.6 miles (20 minutes' walk) from the City Ground.
-From the station, exit through the main entrance and turn left onto Carrington Road.
-Continue as the road changes names, eventually becoming Meadows Way.
-Follow for half a mile until reaching London Road, then turn right over the bridge - the stadium is visible on the left.
+From the station, exit through the main entrance and turn left onto Carrington Road, continuing as the road changes names and eventually becomes Meadows Way.
+Follow for about half a mile until you reach London Road, then turn right over the bridge - the stadium is visible on the left.

 By bus